columbia-university-robotics/swe-workshops-2021/week_3/3_pub_sub/README.md

 # ROS Publishers and Subscribers

 ## Some Great tutorials explaining the overall architecture of ROS
 Here are some good readings to understand the overarching concepts of ROS nodes and how they communicate with one another.
+Please read them to make sure you understand the overall concepts of what you will be implementing later on.
+We believe all of these links do a really good job of explaining the concepts!

 [Overview of ROS Nodes](https://roboticsbackend.com/what-is-a-ros-node/)